EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 Sectors are defined in :py:class:`~muse.sectors.Sector`.

-A sector accepts a number of attributes and subsections.
+A sector accepts these atributes:

 .. _sector-type: